hashicorp/terraform-provider-azurerm/website/docs/r/hyper_converged_cluster.html.markdown

 * `location` - (Required) The Azure Region where the Hyper Converged Cluster should exist.
 Changing this forces a new resource to be created.

-* `aad_client_id` - (Required) The Client ID of the Azure Active Directory which is used by the Hyper Converged Cluster.
+* `client_id` - (Required) The Client ID of the Azure Active Directory which is used by the Hyper Converged Cluster.
 Changing this forces a new resource to be created.

-* `aad_tenant_id` - (Required) The Tenant ID of the Azure Active Directory which is used by the Hyper Converged Cluster.
+* `tenant_id` - (Required) The Tenant ID of the Azure Active Directory which is used by the Hyper Converged Cluster.
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Hyper Converged Cluster.